sudopla/Nagios-Plugins/README.md

 ###Nagios Plugins

-These are nagios plugins to monitor different devices and resources.
+These are Nagios plugins to monitor different devices and resources.